Skip to main content

 4. Inflation and Operating Costs as Timing Triggers

 Rising operating costs are a common trigger for rent increases.
 Property taxes, insurance premiums, and maintenance expenses continue to climb, and delaying adjustments can gradually erode profits.
+But if the market doesn't allow for rental rate increases, the increase in costs are irrelevant.

 FAQs about Raising Rent in Tucson, AZ